 Holy Family School understands that food allergies can be life threatening.
 Recognizing that the risk of accidental exposure to foods can be reduced in the school setting, we are committed to working with students, parent(s)/guardian(s), and physicians to minimize risks and provide a safe educational environment for food-allergic students.
 The Superintendent shall direct the person in charge of food service programs and general staff members to act affirmatively and work closely with parent(s)/guardian(s) to assure that the dietary needs of food-allergic students are taken into consideration.
 Due to increased peanut/tree nut allergies, we do not allow peanuts, tree nuts or nut products in any classroom.
-However, in the lunch room, there will continue to be a "Peanut Free" area for students with severe allergies to sit and eat, free from exposure.
-(During the pandemic, the cafeteria will not be used for lunch.
-Students will be eating in their classrooms.)
+However, in the lunchroom, there will continue to be a "Peanut Free" area for students with severe allergies to sit and eat, free from exposure.
+(During a pandemic, the cafeteria may not be used for lunch.
+Students will be eating in their classrooms and therefore MUST be NUT FREE..)